SaikatGhos/Snake-Game-with-Flutter/README.md

 # Snake-Game-with-Flutter
-This is 2D Snake Game completely developed with Flutter \n To install the app directly on your device follow the steps --1.
+This is 2D Snake Game completely developed with Flutter <br>
+To install the app directly on your device follow the steps<br>
+--1.
 Go to master branch
   2. Go to build folder
   3. Go to app folder